 The District's financial statements are prepared on the full accrual basis in accordance with accounting principles generally accepted in the United States of America.
-The District applies all Governmental Accounting Standards Board (GASB) pronouncements as described in the following paragraphs.
+The District applies all Governmental Accounting Standards Board (GASB) pronouncements as described in the following paragraphs as well as Financial Accounting Standards Board (FASB) statements and interpretations, and the Accounting Principle Board (APB), unless those pronouncements conflict or contradict with GASB pronouncements.

 These financial statements are presented in conformance with GASB Statement No. 34, Basic Financial Statements, Management's Discussion and Analysis, for State and Local Governments, as amended by GASB Statements described in the following paragraphs.
-Statement No. 34 established standards for financial reporting, with presentation requirements originally including a statement of net assets (or balance sheet), a statement of activities, and a statement of cash flows.
+Statement No. 34 established standards for financial reporting, with presentation requirements originally including a statement of net position (or balance sheet), a statement of activities and change in net position, and a statement of cash flows.
 The definition and composition of these statements, as originally defined in GASB Statement No. 34, are as amended by GASB Statements included in the following paragraphs.
 The District has also adopted the provisions of GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, that require capital contributions to the District be presented as a change in net position.
 GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, effective for financial statement periods ending after December 15, 2012, provides guidance for reporting deferred outflows of resources, deferred inflows of resources, and net position in a statement of financial position and related disclosures.
 Concepts Statement No. 4, Elements of Financial Statements, introduced and defined Deferred Outflows of Resources as a consumption of net assets by the government that is applicable to a future reporting period, and Deferred Inflows of Resources as an acquisition of net assets by the government that is applicable to a future reporting period, respectively.
 Previous financial reporting standards do not include guidance for reporting those financial statement elements, which are distinct from assets and liabilities.
 GASB Concepts Statement 4 identifies net position as the residual of all other elements presented in a statement of financial position.
-This Statement amends the net asset reporting requirements in Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and other pronouncements by incorporating deferred outflows of resources and deferred inflows of resources into the definitions of the required components of the residual measure and by renaming that measure as net position, rather than net assets.
-The definition and reporting of net position is further described in $Footnote\ J-Net\ Position$.
-As required by the Governmental Accounting Standards Board (GASB), the District implemented GASB Statement No. 63 during the year ended December 31, 2012.
-The District did not have any deferred outflows or inflows of resources at December 31, 2023.
+This Statement amends the net asset reporting requirements in Statement No. 34, Basic Financial

-Notes to the Financial Statements As of and for the Year Ended December 31, 2023 (with 2022 summarized comparative information)
+Notes to the Financial Statements As of and for the Year Ended December 31, 2024 (with 2023 summarized comparative information)